centminmod/xenforo-online-safety-act-uk-template/readme.md

 We also transparently highlight the severe limitations we face in fully implementing the Act's requirements and emphasize that our efforts represent a "best effort" attempt at compliance, given our circumstances.
 We have used Ofcom's published guidance, including the "Risk Assessment Guidance and Risk Profiles" (December 16, 2024), to inform our approach, and we will continue to monitor their publications for updates.

+We have reviewed and incorporated, as far as practicable given our resources, the measures detailed in Ofcom's Illegal Content Codes of Practice for user-to-user services (May 2024) into our online safety approach.
+We understand that implementing these recommended measures, to the extent that we are able, will be considered as compliance with the relevant duties under the OSA.
+We have indicated throughout this document where these measures have been integrated, and where we have been forced to implement alternative measures due to resource constraints.
+We understand that our chosen alternative measures must still meet the requirements of the Act, and we must also maintain a record of what they are, how they work and how we consider them to meet the relevant duties, including how they comply with the duty to have particular regard to the importance of protecting freedom of expression and privacy.

+We understand that implementing the recommended measures in the Codes will involve the processing of personal data.
+We are committed to taking a 'data protection by design and default' approach and will comply fully with data protection law, including guidance issued by the Information Commissioner's Office (ICO), when taking measures for the purpose of complying with our online safety duties under the Act.

 ## 2. Scope

 This policy applies to all users of [Forum Name].
 It covers our approach to: